These Numbers Show Favorable Signs for Palantir Technologies Inc. (PLTR)

 Sponsored

-The stock witnessed a -0.37% loss in the last 1 month and extending the period to 3 months gives it a 16.52%, and is -7.15% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.93% over the week and 4.29% over the month.
+The stock witnessed a -5.72% gain in the last 1 month and extending the period to 3 months gives it a 2.65%, and is -5.26% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.70% over the week and 4.34% over the month.

 Palantir Technologies Inc. (PLTR) Analyst Forecasts